 My belief is that you can’t spend your way to a profitability business.
 Instead, it’s more productive to sell your way to a better business.
 Here’s an example.
 Let’s say you’re holding an event.
 Would you do the advertising, set everything up, and only sell tickets as people arrived?

 Of course you wouldn’t.
 You’d announce the event weeks ahead of time, and sell the tickets.
 Then, if nobody showed up, you at least made your money to offset expenses.
-I’ve even included a video down below featuring Mark Cuban, explaining the problems of occurring dept in order to get a business going.
+I’ve even included a video down below featuring Mark Cuban, explaining the problems of occurring dept to get a business going.
 It’s not specifically targeted towards advertising but it proves the point that I’ve made.
 You can’t spend your way to profits.
 Mark Cuban’s a very successful millionaire who’s worked his way up from nothing.
 So, I think he knows what he’s talking about.

 As you can see he offers a lot of great points that mention nothing about paying for expensive advertisements.